-The 2024 Rita Allen Foundation Award for Chronic Pain Research:
+The 2024 Rita Allen Foundation Scholars Award in Pain

 Since 2009, the Rita Allen Foundation has provided a special award for early-career leaders in basic pain research whose work holds high potential for uncovering new pathways to improve the treatment of chronic pain.

-The Foundation has awarded annually two grants or more in the amount of $150,000 over three years, to early-career investigators who are pursuing innovative research on mechanisms that initiate and propagate pain in the nervous system.
+The Foundation has awarded annually two grants or more in the amount of $150,000 over three years to early-career investigators pursuing innovative research that focuses on basic science mechanisms of pain.

 Eligible candidates will have completed their training and provided persuasive evidence of distinguished achievement or extraordinary promise in basic research in pain.
 Candidates should be in the early stages of their career with an appointment at the faculty level.

-More information about applying for this award, including a link to the application portal as well as detailed application guidelines and instructions, can be found on the USASP website:
+More information about applying for this award, offered in partnership with the U.S. Association for the Study of Pain (USASP), including a link to the application portal as well as detailed application guidelines and instructions, can be found on the USASP website: https://www.usasp.org/rita-allen-foundation-award-in-pain.

-Apply for the 2023 Rita Allen Foundation Award in Pain
+2023 Rita Allen Foundation Scholars Award in Pain Recipients

-Past Rita Allen Foundation Award In Pain Recipients
+Past Rita Allen Foundation Scholars Award in Pain Recipients

 Research Topics

-Proposed research projects should be directed toward investigating the molecular biology of pain, and/or basic science topics related to the development of new analgesics for the management of pain due to terminal illness.
+Proposed research projects should be directed toward investigating the molecular biology of pain and/or basic science topics related to developing new analgesics for managing pain.
 The entire award is made available to projects specifically chosen by the recipient; university overhead is not supported.

 Key Dates and Deadlines